 Yes, sad to say but this is not a new phenomenon.
 Its been going on for many,many years and the sudden disappearance of pets is happening everywhere.
 Years ago, a lady told me that she and her family were visiting a farm with their small dog.
 As they walked about the property the family stood atop a tank, (pond) dam and from out of nowhere a coyote grabbed their small dog and all the family could do was shout and watch helpless as the coyote took their beloved pet away to eat as an easy meal.
 After all, the coyote did not even have to chase anything down.
 The predator saw a meal and turned it into an opportunity.

 How did I arrive with these so called facts?
 I have read articles concerning pets and predators.
 Game wardens and other wildlife experts have given me information about the problem.
 I myself have lost several cats and I am 99% sure a coyote, bobcat, cougar, or fox caught them.
-Our home is in, what could be considered a wooded area where these predators live, in yet to be developed habitat.
+Our home is in, what could be considered a wooded area where these predators live, in undeveloped habitat.
 There are also deep ravines and creeks (streams) My husband was always slow to close the backdoor so a cat at times would slip out to the great outdoors.
 I worked the evening shift for not quite 35 years and I have seen coyotes and fox running down our driveway at night.
 I’m sure my “lost” cats met their demise in the jaws of a predator.
-I now have special wire enclosures which were built by a carpenter in two sepaarate places where my feral cat colony lives.
-My cats have the fresh air and some freedom to be outdoors but as the same time to be safe.
+I now have special wire enclosures which built by a carpenter in two places where my feral cat colony lives.
+My cats have the fresh air and some freedom outdoors but as the same time safety.
 In fact my “cat barn” was highly praised by various people.

 There are numerous ways to safeguard your pet from a predator.
 1. Do not let your small to medium size dog outdoors without you holding the leash.
 2. Do not leave uneaten dog food for the raccoons are stray animals.
 3. If you have a cat/s DO NOT ALLOW them the freedom of the great outdoors.